EDGEResearchLab/PEDG/README.md

 ## PEDG

-This repo houses the edge libraries for our proprietary NMEA-Compatible sentences.
+This repo houses the edge arduino libraries for our proprietary NMEA-Compatible sentences.

 Many of these sentence definitions are in process of being finalized.